shekharjha-aurionpro/scripts/OEL6 (Centos6).md

 sudo yum update
 ```
 ### Change hostname (see above).

+1. Update the following line in /etc/sysconfig/network
+`HOSTNAME=oel67.dev.acmes`
+2. Update the /etc/hosts file on your RHEL 7 or Centos 7 Linux instance with the new hostname.
+`127.0.0.1 <new host name>`
-Update the /etc/cloud/cloud.cfg file on your RHEL 7 or Centos 7 Linux instance.
+3. Update the /etc/cloud/cloud.cfg file on your RHEL 7 or Centos 7 Linux instance.
-     sudo vim /etc/cloud/cloud.cfg
-Append the following string at the bottom of the file to ensure that the hostname is preserved between restarts/reboots.
-     preserve_hostname: true
-Save and exit the vim editor.
+`preserve_hostname: true`

 ### Mount the new disk
 ```